-While we know that the garage door springs rarely break, they are under tremendous tension and if they break they can do a lot of harm.
+While we know that the garage door springs rarely break, they are under tremendous tension, and if they break they can do a lot of harm.
 Safety cables can be bought for approximately $10-$20 per door.
-This owner had the right idea he just forgot to run the safety cable though the spring!
+This owner had the right idea he just forgot to run the safety cable through the spring!

 Safety eyes for the overhead garage door should be 3-6 inches off the floor not mounted on the ceiling.
 Replacement eye sensors can be purchased for between $35-$45.

 Gutters should extend a minimum of 4 feet away from the foundation this is to help keep water from pooling at the foundation.
 Gutter extensions will run between $5-$15 depending on what kind you choose.

 Buried downspout extensions should be solid pipes such as schedule 40 PVC because the corrugated pipes clog easier and are almost impossible to clean if clogged.
 Gutters should be cleaned yearly and buried extensions must be open to operate properly.